D-Revane/wp-runsheet/README.md

  -MySQL
  -PHP

-Let's start by SSHing into your Ubuntu machine, and navigating to the temp folder

-	$ cd /var/tmp

-## **Update machine for current packages**
+Start with an SSH connection into your Ubuntu machine, now update server packages

 	$ sudo apt-get update

+Enter your sudo password when prompted
+Now navigate to the /var directory, and add a temp folder to work out of

+	$ cd /var
+	$sudo mkdir temp

+Now give yourself full permissions within the temp directory, and then navigate to it

+	$ sudo chown -R _your sudo username_ temp
+	$ cd temp

 ## **Install MySQL**